-A limited company is a business that is owned by its shareholders, run by directors and most importantly whose liability is limited.
+A limited company is a business that is owned by its shareholders, run by directors and, most importantly, where the liability of shareholders for the debts of the company is limited.

 Limited liability meansthat the investors can only lose the money they have invested and no more.
 This encourages people to finance the company, and/or set up such a business, knowing that they can only lose what they put in, if the company fails.